vignesh-deltaforge/valleyair/README.md

 - **Crawling**: `crawl_data.py` uses `crawl4ai` to fetch and clean content, saving as Markdown.
 - **Indexing**: `index_data.py` chunks, embeds, and indexes content into Elasticsearch.
-- **Query Handling**: User queries are rewritten, expanded, and used for both BM25 and vector search.
+- **Query Handling**: User queries are classified, rewritten, expanded, and used for both BM25 and vector search.
 - **Retrieval**: Combines keyword and semantic search, deduplicates, and reranks with a cross-encoder.
 - **Synthesis**: LLM generates a concise answer, citing sources, with streaming for the UI.
+Air quality answers include a real-time chart.
 - **Web/CLI/Streamlit**: All use the same backend workflow for consistent answers.

 ---